Applied Geodata Science

 Contents

-This book covers all steps along the data science workflow (see Fig. Figure 1) and introduces methods and tools to learn the most from data, to effectively communicate insights, and to make your workflow reproducible.
+This book covers all steps along the data science workflow (see Figure 1) and introduces methods and tools to learn the most from data, to effectively communicate insights, and to make your workflow reproducible.
 By following this course, you will be well equipped for joining the Open Science movement.

 This chapter starts by providing the context for this course: Why Applied Geodata Science?
 Why now?

-With 9 Regression and classification, 10 Supervised machine learning I, 11 Supervised machine learning II, and 12 Random Forest, we will get into modelling and identifying patterns in the data.
+With Chapter 9, Chapter 10, Chapter 11, and Chapter 12, we will get into modelling and identifying patterns in the data.

 License